9.1 – A note on Financial Ratios

 = 9.2% * 1.75 * 1.61

-I understand this is a lengthy way to calculate RoE, but this is perhaps the best way as in the process of calculating RoE, we can develop valuable insights into the business.
+I understand this is a lengthy way to calculate RoE, but this is perhaps the best way to calculate RoE, we can develop valuable insights into the business.
 DuPont model not only answers what the return is but also the quality of the return.

-However if you wish do a quick RoE calculation you can do so the following way:
+However, if you wish to do a quick RoE calculation, you can do so the following way:

 RoE = Net Profits / Avg shareholders Equity

-From the annual report we know for the FY14 the PAT is Rs.367 Crs
+From the annual report we know for the FY14 the PAT is Rs.367 Cr.

 RoE = 367 / 1211